Frequently Asked Questions

 - Can I get to Wheaton via public transportation?

 Yes!
 Even though our local bus system operates on a modified summer schedule, you can still utilize public transportation.
-Read this Guide to help you make your travel plans.
+If you need assistance please contact firstname.lastname@example.org.
+Early morning arrival by public transportation can be challenging, especially on Sunday, so please contact SAIL by June 4th to coordinate a possible early arrival.

-For the June program, you only need a change of clothes and toiletries.
+For the June program, you only need a sleeping bag/linen, a change of clothes and toiletries.
 Click here for a quick packing checklist.

 An AC (Area Coordinator) is a professional staff member responsible for the management of campus residence halls.
+You will meet them in June.
 RAs (Resident Advisor) and Preceptors are trained student staff to assist students in campus living and academic life, respectively.
+You will be assigned your RA & Preceptor before you arrive in August.
+During CORE June, you will meet CORE Leaders which serve in both the RA & Preceptor capacity during CORE June.

 - If I have a question about my classes, who can I speak to?

-The CORE June program will offer you multiple opportunities to speak with CORE leaders and faculty who will guide you and answer all your questions.
-Plus, you will have another opportunity to do the same in August.
+The CORE June program will offer you multiple opportunities to speak with CORE Leaders, faculty and Academic Advising staff who will guide you and answer all your questions.
+Plus, you will have another opportunity to do the same in August with your assigned FYS Advisor..

 - Who do I contact if I or a family member needs an accommodation?